 You can clear out the pests with a homemade insecticidal soap spray.
 Citrus peels and citrus essential oils act as great fertilizers and help get rid of a variety of pests.
 Most biting bugs tend to be repelled by the mint.

 Invest in a container that retains moisture and helps the plant to survive droughts.
-Plants potted in terra cotta or dark coloured pots are likely to get overheated in the summer.
-Move them to least partial shade and fill the bottom of the pot with sand.
+Plants potted in colourful summer planters will enhance the overall look of your garden.
+Also, move them to the least partial shade and fill the bottom of the pot with sand.
 The sand will hold the moisture.

 Companion plants help each other grow and use garden space efficiently.
 Tall plants provide shade for shorter plants.
 Similarly, vines can cover the ground while tall plants grow skywards.
 For example, planting tomatoes and basil together is said to give tomatoes a better flavour.
 The smell of the basil will keep the flies away and act as pest control for tomatoes.